falconpy/showrssd/README.md

 - Enable disc space alert log file and email notifications
 - In the last case, can be setted the email account to send the emails and set the destinators

-this software can be used with cron to automatize the downloading of tv shows.
+This software can be used with cron to automatize the downloading of tv shows.